borntofrappe/borntofrappe/Components/README.md

 - add sparkles.svg for the first article

 - format date output to show the month's name, day's number and finally year four digit code

+## Hero Section

+- add label and description to anchor links

+- resize width and height through presentational arguments

+- use list component, update CSS where needed